 Your ultimate amount of compensation depends on the circumstances of your accident.
 In general, if you decide to pursue a personal injury claim against the at-fault driver of your accident, you are eligible for two kinds of damages: economic and non-economic.

 Economic damages include past, present, and future medical bills, property damage, and lost wages.
-In order to be fully compensated for your economic damages, it’s crucial to keep careful track of any bills or invoices you have received associated with your accident.
+To be fully compensated for your economic damages, it’s crucial to keep careful track of any bills or invoices you have received associated with your accident.

-Non-economic damages are those for which money can only be an approximate substitution, rather than a direct one.
+Non-economic damages are those for which money can only be an approximate substitution rather than a direct one.
 This category includes pain, suffering, and emotional trauma.
-It’s difficult to put an exact dollar figure on non-economic damages, although compensation for non-economic damages often ends up equaling about 1.5 to 5 times the amount of your economic damages.
+It’s difficult to put an exact dollar figure on non-economic damages.
+However, compensation for non-economic damages often equals 1.5 to 5 times your economic damages.

-In order to make the case that you should receive compensation for non-economic damages, we may choose to hire a mental health professional to examine you and then testify about your mental state.
-It’s also helpful if you start a journal in which you document the ways in which your injuries and emotional trauma interfere with your ability to live your life the way you did before the accident.
+To make the case that you should receive compensation for non-economic damages, we may choose to hire a mental health professional to examine you and then testify about your mental state.
+It’s also helpful if you start a journal in which you document how your injuries and emotional trauma interfere with your ability to live your life the way you did before the accident.

 Frequently Asked Questions

 These are some of the most common questions we receive regarding motorcycle accidents.
-If you have any additional questions or your question is not fully answered here, please do not hesitate to contact us at (219) 286-7361 for a consultation.
+If you have any additional questions, please do not hesitate to contact us at (219) 286-7361 for a consultation.

-A personal injury lawsuit is a claim you file in a court of law against the at-fault driver.
-An insurance claim is used to request compensation from either your insurance company or the insurance company of the at-fault driver.
+A personal injury lawsuit is a claim you file in court against the at-fault driver.
+An insurance claim requests compensation from your insurance company or the at-fault driver.

-Insurance claim payouts often cover some amount of your current medical bills and repairs to your vehicles.
-Sometimes the compensation is sufficient enough to pay for your bills, but more often than not, victims fight tirelessly against insurance companies only to have a fraction of their bills paid.
+Insurance payouts often cover some of your current medical bills and vehicle repairs.
+Sometimes the compensation is sufficient to pay your bills, but more often than not, victims fight tirelessly against insurance companies only to have a fraction of their bills paid.

 Personal injury compensation packages can be much more comprehensive than insurance claim payouts.
 You will often not receive compensation from an insurance company for pain and suffering.
-Furthermore, personal injury settlements often include compensation not only for your current medical bills, but future ones, as well.
+Personal injury settlements often include compensation not only for your current medical bills but also for future ones.

 I wasn’t wearing a helmet during my accident.
 Am I still eligible for compensation?